4DGS360: 360{\deg} Gaussian Reconstruction of Dynamic Objects from a Single Video: Experiments

 \paragraph{iPhone360 dataset.} We introduce the iPhone360 dataset to address limitations of existing benchmarks that cannot evaluate 360° dynamic reconstruction performance.
 Unlike prior datasets~\cite{gao2022dycheck,pumarola2021dnerf,park2021hypernerf,li2021nsff}, iPhone360 provides training images captured from a single handheld camera without camera teleportation, while synchronized test cameras are placed up to 70°–135° apart from the training view, enabling evaluation under extreme novel-view conditions.
 The large viewpoint disparity and realistic monocular capture setup make iPhone360 a suitable benchmark for evaluating the challenging 360° dynamic reconstruction.

 The dataset consists of 6 dynamic scenes: \textit{block2}, \textit{goat}, \textit{jacket}, \textit{jelly}, \textit{pull-up}, and \textit{walk-around}.
-Each scene captures object with realistic scenario.
+Each scene captures an object with realistic scenario.
 A compact comparison with existing dynamic datasets is shown in \cref{tab:datasets}.
 All sequences are captured using multiple iPhone devices, and follow the same acquisition framework as iPhone dataset.
-We use lidar metric depth and camera parameters from the sensor as ground truth.
+We use LiDAR metric depth to perform scale and shift correction on the estimated depth~\cite{chen2025videodepthanything, depth_anything_v2} results, and use camera parameters from the sensor as ground truth.

 In \cref{tab:iphone360_clip}, we report perceptual metrics on our iPhone360 dataset.
 Since rendered backgrounds in extreme novel view settings tend to contain large empty regions, direct image comparison becomes less meaningful.
 To address this, we define a bounding box centered on the ground-truth dynamic object mask expanded by a spatial margin, and apply it to both the ground-truth and foreground-only rendered results.
 All metrics are then computed within this region.
 Our method achieves consistently higher scores on the iPhone360 dataset compared with baselines~\cite{liang2025himor, lei2025mosca}.
+As an additional reference alongside the CLIP-based metrics, we report pixel-level evaluation results in \cref{tab:pixel_eval}.
+The low absolute scores reflect the inherent difficulty of the task: achieving pixel-level accuracy in unseen regions under full extrapolation.

 Furthermore, as shown \cref{fig:teaser} and \cref{fig:iphone360_qualitative}, our reconstructions maintain coherent geometry even from extreme viewpoints, demonstrating the effectiveness of the proposed method. \cref{fig:iphone360_qualitative}(b) demonstrates that our method achieves 360° object reconstruction from a single video.